google/xsecurelock/README.md

     `XSECURELOCK_NO_COMPOSITE=1` to XSecureLock (which however may make notifications appear on top of the screen lock).

+*   XSecureLock is incompatible with the compositor built into `metacity` (a GNOME component) because it draws on the Compositor Overlay Window with `IncludeInferiors` set (i.e. it explicitly requests to draw on top of programs like XSecureLock).
+It likely does this because the same is necessary when drawing on top of the root window, which it had done in the past but no longer does.
+Workarounds include disabling its compositor with `gsettings set org.gnome.metacity compositing-manager false` or passing `XSECURELOCK_NO_COMPOSITE=1` to XSecureLock.

 # License

 The code is released unser the Apache 2.0 license.
 See the LICENSE file for more